 You should decide on a benchmark that makes sense for your business and have your agents shoot for that month-to-month.

 - Average After-Call Work Time (ACW)

 After every call, an agent has to attend to a variety of important quasi-secretarial tasks: completing transaction reports, updating databases, reporting issues, and the like.
 The time it takes to complete these tasks is measured and recorded as the average after-call work time KPI.

 While it can certainly be lowered through efficiency-focused training sessions, certain call center software can help, too.
 CloudTalk, for example, has a number of handy features that can help your agents complete after-call tasks quickly and easily.

 Increase your Call Center Productivity with 10 easy tips.

 #1 Focus on the KPIs

-So, let them be your guiding light, let your KPIs inform the critical decisions-to-be-made that will shape the future of your call center.
-After all, an informed decision is one that offer the best chance at success.
+So, let them be your guiding light, and let your KPIs inform the critical decisions to be made that will shape the future of your call center.
+After all, an informed decision is one that offers the best chance at success.

 #2 Establish benchmarks